Female artists dominate the Venice Biennale for 1st time

 American artist Leigh is among the women getting long-overdue recognition in mid-career at this Biennale.
 She is both headlining the U.S. pavilion and setting the tone at the main exhibit with a towering bust of a Black woman that Alemani originally commissioned for the High Line urban park in New York City.

-“Why it is so I don’t know,” Fusan said by phone from Istanbul.
+“Why it is so I don’t know,” Onur said by phone from Istanbul.
 “Women artists are working hard, but they are not always recognized.
 It is always men first.”

 New Zealand is represented by third gender artist Yuki Kihara, whose installation “Paradise Camp,” tells the story of Samoa’s Fa’afafine community of people who don’t accept the gender they were assigned at birth.